Glossary - Ingredients

 Nutrition facts

 Hijiki seaweed contains potassium, calcium, and magnesium.
-Potassium helps balance the sodium in the body and prevents blood pressure from rising.
+Potassium helps balance the sodium in the body and helps to prevent blood pressure from rising.
 Calcium and magnesium are beneficial for bone health.
-Hijiki also contains beta-carotene, which keeps the skin and mucous membranes healthy.
+Hijiki also contains beta-carotene, which promotes healthy skin and mucous membranes.

-Hijiki is also rich in the mineral iodine, which keeps the thyroid gland functioning normally and promotes basal metabolism.
-However, excessive intake can lead to a decrease in thyroid function, so it is best to be cautious of the amount you consume.
+Hijiki is also rich in the mineral iodine, which helps regulate thyroid gland functioning and basal metabolism.
+However, caution is requiried as excessive intake can lead to a decrease in thyroid function.

 Cooking hijiki seaweed with oil increases the absorption rate of beta-carotene.
-In addition, when eating it with soybeans or soy products, the protein in soybeans helps absorb the minerals that are contained in the seaweed.
+In addition, when eating with soybeans or soy products, the protein in soybeans helps absorb the minerals contained in this seaweed variety.

 Storage to prevent food loss